Virginia

 • Virginia Apgar: Virginia Apgar was an American obstetrical anesthesiologist who developed the Apgar score, a system used to assess the health of newborn babies.

-The name Virginia has also been used as a place name, family name, and given name for centuries.
+The name Virginia has also been used as a place name, family name, & given name for centuries.
 Its usage can be traced back to Ancient Rome, where it was a feminine form of the family name Verginius or Virginius.
 According to legend, Virginia was a Roman girl who was killed by her father in order to save her from seduction by the corrupt government official Appius Claudius Crassus.

-Variations and Nicknames
+Variations & Nicknames

 • Ginnie: This is another variation of Ginny that ya might hear from time to time.